 Each Lady Edison Extra Fancy Country ham is aged at least two years, many longer.

 Sam first connected with third-generation country ham cure master Rufus Brown of Johnston County Hams to hang his first batch of hams.
 When Rufus closed Johnston County Hams in 2019, Sam moved his hams to Goodnight Brothers in Boone, NC, a third-generation family operation that has been dry curing hams since 1948.

-Through his partnership with Philosophy Foods, Lady Edison Extra Fancy Country Ham is now found at some of the best restaurants and markets across the country, including Momofuku Ssam Bar, Murray’s Cheese Shop, & Sons Ham Bar, Zingerman’s Deli, Lady & Larder and many more.
+Lady Edison Extra Fancy Country Ham is now found at some of the best restaurants and markets across the country, including Momofuku Ssam Bar, Murray’s Cheese Shop, & Sons Ham Bar, Zingerman’s Deli, Lady & Larder and many more.